MooT Question Icon

 Moot has been my favorite board game for a long time, and I am always trying to push it on people.
 I am a member of a very large community weblog called metafilter (www.metafilter.com), and I want to create a post recommending your game....
 Hopefully, I can drive some business your way.

-Thanks for doing this, Richard.
+[Mootguy: Thanks for doing this, Richard.
 There was quite a surge of activity on my website, with hundreds of people signing up for the mailing list.
-Note that word-of-mouth is the only way that people ever here about MooT.
+Note that word-of-mouth is the only way that people ever hear about MooT.]

 Thanks for sending MooT.
 We look forward to getting it as we are giving our copy to a friend.
 I learned about it in a game store in Vancouver last summer; they recommended it.

 It is one of the, if not THE, best intellectually stimulating games I've ever played (there's a blurb for you to use!).
-This one is going on the side of the MooT box.
+[Mootguy: This one is going on the side of the MooT box.]

 You know, small ads in the professional association newsletters of several organizations, such as the Modern Language Association, could generate a LOT of orders I would think, esp. as word of mouth spreads about how great MooT is. thanks again for a brilliant game.